hekmon/DiskTools/README.md

 But using [optimalAlignment](https://github.com/Hekmon/DiskTools#optimalalignment) and with little calculations, you should be able to adapt it to your needs as you only need to change two variables : `bios_part_sectors_start` and `uefi_part_sectors_start`.

-Ho and if you are wondering how to check your disk sector size, just keep on reading.
+Ho, and if you are wondering how to check your disk sector size, just keep on reading.

 ## optimalAlignment

-optimalAlignment helps you to keep your partitions aligned depending on your disk sector size.
+optimalAlignment helps you keep your partitions aligned depending on your disk sector size.

 It gives you the sector multiple to use for every partition start.
 It can also compute the next sector you should use for a new partition by using the last sector used (check example 2).